choonhow/customer/README.md

 7) [spring boot demo](#7-spring-boot-demo)

 ## 1) overview
-This is a sample project using java spring root.
+This is a sample project using java spring boot.
 This project will build into docker image and push to docker hub.

 ## 2) prerequisite